AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 Improvements to light baking and post-processing effects (SSAO, SSR) increase the lighting quality of architectural visualization scenes.
 If you bake lighting, ambient occlusion is now automatically baked and stored in the alpha channel of your lightmaps.
 New shading environment properties help you control how to apply baked AO and SSAO to your final scene.

+### Flow support for entities

+You can now use Flow to control entities:

+-	We've added [several new nodes](../../flow_ref/cat_Entity.html) that you can use to spawn entities dynamically in the level, to set and retrieve data in your entities' components, and to respond to entities being spawned and unspawned.

+-	You can use the new Flow component to assign a Flow graph to an entity.
+You can use these Flow components to set up reusable behaviors for your entities, much like the way that each type of unit has its own Unit Flow.
+See ~{ Set up an entity's behavior using Flow or Lua }~.

 ## Ready to learn Stingray?

 With Stingray 1.6, we aim to give you two things you need when learning anything new: more time, and some advice on where to start!